pferrel/solr-recommender/README.md

  [B'A]H_v = R_v, recommendations from action2 (where there was also an action1)
  R_p + R_v = R, assumes a non-weighted linear combination, ideally they are weighted to optimize results.
 ```
-The job can either pre-calculate all recs and similarities for all users and items OR it can output the similairty matrix to Solr for use as an online recommender.
-In this later case [B'B] and optionally [B'A] can be written so Solr.
-Then a user's history, as a string of item IDs, can be used as a query to return recommended items.
-If a specific item ID's document is fetched it will contain an ordered list of similar items.

 ## TBD